andyco2008/IPSca-Reinforced/README.md

 - Much appreciation to cam-stalk, the original developer of this tool.
 - Various enhancements made with care by vladiroPatron.
-- Tested on MacOS and Linux; Windows compatibility not tested but should work with proper package installation.
+- Tested on `MacOS` and `Linux`. `Windows` compatibility not tested but should work with proper package installation.
-- For support, contact me on Discord: @vladirocox
+- For support, contact me on Discord: `@vladirocox`

 ## About IPSca